Sinking of the Titanic: Background

-A few hours later, Titanic called at Cherbourg Harbour in north-western France, a journey of 80 nmi, where she took on passengers.
+A few hours later, the Titanic called at Cherbourg Harbour in north-western France, a journey of 80 nmi, where she took on passengers.
 Her next port of call was Queenstown (now Cobh) in Ireland, which she reached around midday on 11 April.
 She left in the afternoon after taking on more passengers and stores.

-By the time Titanic departed westwards across the Atlantic she was carrying 892 crew members and 1,320 passengers.
+By the time the Titanic departed westwards across the Atlantic, she was carrying 892 crew members and 1,320 passengers.
 This was only about half of her full passenger capacity of 2,435, as it was the low season and shipping from the UK had been disrupted by a coal miners' strike.
 Her passengers were a cross-section of Edwardian society, from millionaires such as John Jacob Astor and Benjamin Guggenheim, to poor emigrants from countries as disparate as Armenia, Ireland, Italy, Sweden, Syria and Russia seeking a new life in the United States.

-The ship was commanded by 62-year-old Captain Edward Smith, the most senior of the White Star Line's captains.
-He had four decades of seafaring experience and had served as captain of RMS Olympic, from which he was transferred to command Titanic.
+Captain Smith had four decades of seafaring experience and had served as captain of RMS Olympic, from which he was transferred to command the Titanic.
 The vast majority of the crew who served under him were not trained sailors, but were either engineers, firemen, or stokers, responsible for looking after the engines; or stewards and galley staff, responsible for the passengers.
-The six watch officers and 39 able seamen constituted only around five percent of the crew, and most of these had been taken on at Southampton so had not had time to familiarise themselves with the ship.
+The six watch officers and 39 able seamen constituted only around five percent of the crew, with the majority having been taken on at Southampton, and as a result lacked the time to familiarise themselves with the ship.

-The ice conditions were attributed to a mild winter that caused large numbers of icebergs to shift off the west coast of Greenland.

-A fire had begun in one of Titanic's coal bins approximately 10 days prior to the ship's departure, and continued to burn for several days into the voyage, but it was over on 14 April.
-The weather improved significantly during the course of the day, from brisk winds and moderate seas in the morning to a crystal-clear calm by evening, as the ship's path took her beneath an arctic high-pressure system.
+A fire had begun in one of the Titanic's coal bins approximately 10 days before the ship's departure and continued to burn for several days into the voyage, but it was extinguished on 13 April.
+The weather improved significantly during the day, from brisk winds and moderate seas in the morning to a crystal-clear calm by evening, as the ship's path took her beneath an arctic high-pressure system.